 Raine Maida on the Parallels of Music, Philanthropy, and Startup Life

-Raine Maida with a guitar and microphone It’s not everyday that we get the chance to have a Canadian rock legend spend the afternoon with us.
+It’s not everyday that we get the chance to have a Canadian rock legend spend the afternoon with us.

 Raine Maida is the lead singer and founding member of Our Lady Peace, one of Canada’s most popular bands.
 They’ve sold millions of records worldwide, won four Juno awards, and won ten MuchMusic Video Awards – the most ever awarded to any group.
 Raine and his wife, Chantal Kreviazuk are both strong advocates for War Child and have been rewarded numerous times for their humanitarian work including the Allan Waters Humanitarian Award.
-In fact, in 2014, Maida and Kreviazuk were appointed as members of the Order of Canada
+In fact, in 2014, Maida and Kreviazuk were appointed as members of the Order of Canada.

 When Raine was in town for a show, he stopped by Alongside HQ to chat about his new venture Record Mob and how entrepreneurship has played a part in many aspects of his life including Our Lady Peace.
 Raine has remained an incredibly humble person who was more than happy to share his journey with us.